sbabic/swupdate/doc/source/building-with-yocto.rst

 - **SWUPDATE_IMAGES_FSTYPES** : extension of the artifact.
 Each artifact can have multiple extension according to the IMAGE_FSTYPES variable.
   For example, an image can be generated as tarball and as UBIFS for target.
-  Setting the variable for each artifact telles the class which file must be packed into the SWU image.
+  Setting the variable for each artifact tells the class which file must be packed into the SWU image.